Are you safe & secure?

 Find out how to keep burglars at bay during the dark winter months

-There are several reasons your insurer may decide not to pay out when you make a home insurance claim, including leaving your house unoccupied for too long, or not making necessary repairs in time.
+There are several reasons your insurer may decide not to pay out when you make a home insurance claim.
+These include:

 Empty houses are more at risk of burglary or damage during bad weather.

 Although the period of time you can leave your home unoccupied varies between insurers and policies, as a rule of thumb, if your home is left unoccupied for more than 30 consecutive days, claims relating to that period may be refused.